ryanlayerlab/TEPEAK/README.md

 ```
 python src/call_insertions_serial.py -s <species>
 ```
-- For the parallel method (please note that this has not been tested yet and may not work), run
+- For the parallel method (<ins>please note that this has not been tested yet and may not work</ins>), run
 ```
 bash src/spawn_parallel.sh -s <species> -n <number of threads>
 ```